 Virginia Ave.
 Santa Monica Farmers Market on Saturdays 8am to 1pm

 Virgina Avenue Park, 2200 Virginia Ave

 The park setting, across from a public library, adds a tranquil, family-friendly vibe at the Santa Monica farmers market located at Santa Monica's Pico Farmers Market.
 Seek out Wild Local Seafood, which draws both celebrated chefs and home cooks.
 Three parking attendants help keep traffic flowing and a free bike valet makes it tempting to leave the car at home.

 Main St. Santa Monica Farmers Market on Sundays 8:30am to 1:30pm

 2640 Main St

-Set between the historic Victorian House and the California Heritage Museum, this Sunday farmers market in Santa Monica is a favorite for local families.
-Groundwork Coffee Company provides fresh-roasted coffee to aid early-rising parents, and live, kid-friendly bands perform everything from bluegrass to French tunes.
-Other interactive activities like face painting keep the kids smiling all morning long.
+Set between the historic Victorian House and the California Heritage Museum, the Sunday Main Street Farmers Market in Santa Monica is a favorite for local families.
+Groundwork Coffee Company provides fresh-roasted coffee to aid early-rising parents.
+There is plenty of entertainment to keep the family happy including live, kid-friendly bands that perform everything from bluegrass to French tunes.
+Other interactive activities, like face painting, keep the kids smiling all morning long.